dodo31/Tin-Can/README.md

-# TinCan
+# Tin Can

-TinCan is a video game developped in 3 days during the Lundum Dare 50, in year 2021.
+Tin Can is a video game developped in 3 days during the Lundum Dare 50, in year 2021.

 You can find the gameplay description here: https://ldjam.com/events/ludum-dare/50/tin-can